Universal Design: Content Accessibility

 • Microsoft apps allow you to add alternative text to a shape, picture, chart, or smart object, providing a specific description on what is being displayed is recommended, so it can be easily read and comprehend.

-Tools at SVSU with Transcripts and Closed Captions
+SVSU Tools with Transcripts and Closed Captions

 • Microsoft Stream: An online video-sharing platform that allows registered students, faculty, and staff to view, create quick videos for up to 15 minutes, publish, and share videos within SVSU.
 Videos store in OneDrive and can be shared internally within Microsoft 365 apps, Canvas, or externally outside of SVSU.